hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ![delete](./images/delete.gif)

----

 ## Wrapping up

 In this tutorial, we learned the CRUD operations using UID's and `recurse()` function.

-Before we wrap up here's a sneak peek into our next tutorial.
+Before we wrap, here's a sneak peek into our next tutorial.

-Did you know that you could do text search on predicates?
+Did you know that you could do search predicates based on their value?

 Sounds interesting?

 See you all soon in the next tutorial, till then, happy Graphing!

----